ondrabus/kontent-delivery-sdk-swift/README.md

 The KenticoCloud iOS SDK is a library used for retrieving content.
 You can use the SDK as a CocoaPod package or add it manually.

 ### Sample app
 The repository contains sample app which demonstrates basic usage of the SDK.
+It displays content from a Sample Project that demonstrates Kentico Cloud features and best practices.
+This fully featured project contains marketing content for Dancing Goat – an imaginary chain of coffee shops.
+If you don't have your own Sample Project, any admin of a Kentico Cloud subscription [can generate one](https://app.kenticocloud.com/sample-project-generator).

 <img src="https://github.com/Kentico/cloud-sdk-swift/blob/master/SampleAppScreens/splashScreens.png?raw=true" width="212"> <img src="https://github.com/Kentico/cloud-sdk-swift/blob/master/SampleAppScreens/ourBeans.png?raw=true" width="212"> <img src="https://github.com/Kentico/cloud-sdk-swift/blob/master/SampleAppScreens/ourBeans.png?raw=true" width="212"> <img src="https://github.com/Kentico/cloud-sdk-swift/blob/master/SampleAppScreens/locations.png?raw=true" width="212">